bpiyush/SlowFast-ssl/setup/README.md

 The training is followed by an evaluation on the test set.
 Thus, the numbers will be displayed in logs at the end of the run.

-:warning: Note that, on AVA, we train using 4 GPUs and a batch size of 32.
+:warning: Note that, on AVA, we train using 4 GPUs (GeForce GTX 1080 Ti, 11GBs each) and a batch size of 32.

+:hourglass: Each experiment takes about 8 hours to run on the suggested configuration.